Modeling with promor

 Let’s first create a model_df object with the example

-objects provided with the
+fit_df and norm_df objects provided with the

 package.